Click here to complete the FY25 CARRE Needs Assessment by November 22!

-Supporting practitioners to prevent and mitigate the impact of traumatic stress on forcibly displaced children, youth and families.
+Supporting practitioners to prevent and mitigate the impact of traumatic stress on children, youth and families affected by crisis and conflict.

-The Center for Adjustment Resilience and Recovery (CARRE) is a training and technical assistance project in partnership with the National Child Traumatic Stress Network (NCTSN) & funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), focusing on providing quality mental health and psychosocial support services for children and families who have experienced forced displacement by acting as a bridge between refugee/immigrant providers and mental health providers.
+The Center for Adjustment Resilience and Recovery (CARRE) is a training and technical assistance project in partnership with the National Child Traumatic Stress Network (NCTSN) & funded by the Substance Abuse and Mental Health Services Administration (SAMHSA), focusing on providing quality mental health and psychosocial support services for children and families impacted by crisis and conflict by acting as a bridge between community-based providers and mental health providers.

 Mental Health Providers